 The hardware reflects this privacy-first philosophy.
 The stainless steel ring comes in matte black, polished silver, and polished gold across eight sizes.
 It's water resistant with internal memory for offline storage.
 The microphone picks up voice clearly even in loud environments, according to Migicovsky, who's worn a prototype for three months.

 Customization extends beyond basic voice recording through the open source Pebble app.
 Single button presses can trigger music controls or smart home routines.
 Double-press combinations unlock additional actions.
-Users can integrate with services like for task management, routing reminders and notes to their preferred platforms.
+Users can integrate with services like Notion for task management, routing reminders and notes to their preferred platforms.